A quick guide to Christmas cribs and Nativity scenes to visit in Rome over the festive season.

 Piazza di Spagna

-Rome has set up a large Nativity scene in Piazza di Spagna, at the foot of the Spanish Steps, the work of artist Angelo Urbani del Fabbretto with the collaboration of Vincenzo Confidati.
+Rome traditionally sets up a large Nativity scene in Piazza di Spagna*, at the foot of the Spanish Steps, the work of artist Angelo Urbani del Fabbretto with the collaboration of Vincenzo Confidati.
 Inaugurated in 1965, the crib scene reproduces a corner of Rome animated by characters dressed in 19th-century attire.
-Pasquino the talking statue also makes an appearance.
+Pasquino the talking statue also makes an appearance. *To be confirmed for 2024.